Diego E. Hernández

 Vice Admiral Diego E. Hernandez (March 25, 1934 – July 7, 2017) was a United States Navy officer who was the first Hispanic American to be named Vice Commander, North American Aerospace Defense Command (NORAD).

 Early years

 Hernandez (birth name: Diego Hernandez Sanfeliz) was born on March 25, 1934 and raised in San Juan, Puerto Rico, the Capital of Puerto Rico, where he received his primary education.
 Upon his high school graduation, he was able to attend Illinois Institute of Technology with a Navy ROTC scholarship.
 In 1955, he earned a degree in Physics and was commissioned an Ensign in the United States Navy upon his graduation.
-He then underwent flight training and on August 1956, was designated a Naval Aviator.
+He then underwent flight training and in August 1956, was designated a Naval Aviator.

 Military career

 Hernandez served in carrier-based fighter squadrons at sea in a variety of assignments.
 He flew two combat tours in Vietnam during the Vietnam War.
 He also served as Aide and Flag Lieutenant to Commander, Carrier Division 14.
 At sea, he was the commander of Fighter Squadron 84, Carrier Air Wing Six, and a fleet oiler (the USS Truckee (AO-147)).

 On June 27, 1980, Captain Diego E. Hernandez relieved outgoing Captain Myers and took command of the aircraft carrier USS John F. Kennedy.
 It was capable of anti-submarine warfare (ASW), making it an all-purpose carrier.

 On September 19, 1980, Libyan Air Force planes engaged in an unprecedented number of sorties in the vicinity of USS John F. Kennedys Battle Group over international waters.
 F-14's under E-2 control intercepted two Libyan sections, and six and eighteen sections, respectively, on September 20 and 21.

 On August 29, 1981, after a change of command ceremony, Captain D. Bruce Cargill relieved Captain Hernandez as commander of the USS John F. Kennedy.
 In 1988, Vice Admiral Diego E. Hernandez as Commander, Third Fleet, coordinated RIMPAC '88, a massive naval exercise which included more than 40 ships, approximately 200 aircraft and more than 50,000 sailors, airmen and Marines from the United States, Japan, Australia and Canada.
 This exercise marked the first inclusion of a battleship, USS Missouri, as a component in RIMPAC.